End Labour focus on internal party battles, Burnham tells Starmer

 Sir Keir avoided defeat in a series of votes at the Brighton gathering, where a substantial majority of delegates backed plans to make it harder for fringe candidates to get onto the ballot paper in a leadership election and to implement in full the recommendations of a report into the handling of antisemitism under his predecessor Jeremy Corbyn.

-But broader proposals to end one-member one-vote selection of the Labour leader, in favour of a return to an old-style electoral college giving more weight to MPs, were never put to conference after failing to win support at the party’s ruling National Executive Committee.
+But broader proposals to end one member, one vote selection of the Labour leader, in favour of a return to an old-style electoral college giving more weight to MPs, were never put to conference after failing to win support at the party’s ruling National Executive Committee.

-Mr Burnham’s comments come after Labour voters named him over Starmer as their preferred choice for party leader, in a poll for The Independent.
+Mr Burnham’s comments come after Labour voters named him over Mr Starmer as their preferred choice for party leader, in a poll for The Independent.

 Speaking to the BBC, he insisted that he supports Sir Keir and is “not in the fray” for leadership speculation because he is not currently an MP.